leonard-thieu/toofz-necrodancer-core-data/README.md

 ## Requirements

 * .NET Framework 4.6.1
-* MS SQL Server
+* SQL Server

-## Building and testing
+## Contributing

-Visual Studio 2017 (version 15.3 or later) can be used to build and run tests.
-Integration tests require MS SQL Server.
+Contributions are welcome for toofz Data.

+* Want to report a bug or request a feature?
+[File a new issue](https://github.com/leonard-thieu/toofz-steam/issues).
+* Join in design conversations.
+* Fix an issue or add a new feature.
+  * Aside from trivial issues, please raise a discussion before submitting a pull request.

+### Development

+#### Requirements

+* Visual Studio 2017

+#### Getting started

+Open the solution file and build.
+Use Test Explorer to run tests.

 ## License